Wang-lab-UCSD/RESP/README.md

 ### Usage

-To reproduce any of the experiments of interest from the pipeline, you need only run the *run_experiments.py* script.
+To reproduce any of the experiments of interest from the pipeline, first retrieve the raw data (see SETUP below), then run the *run_experiments.py* script.
 If you do so without specifying any arguments, you'll see the following screen:

 ![argparse_args](results_and_resources/run_experiments.png)